Albert College (Dublin)

 Albert College was an agricultural college in the northern suburbs of Dublin, Ireland.
-Today its former main building, known as the Albert College Building, built 1851, is the oldest building on the Glasnevin campus of Dublin City University and contains the offices of the university president, other executive offices of the university, and those of the DCU Educational Trust.
+Today its former main building, known as the Albert College Building, built 1851, is the oldest building on the Glasnevin campus of Dublin City University and contains the offices of the university president, and other executive offices of the university.
 The Albert College Building also houses the 1838 Club, a restaurant for staff and postgraduate research students.
 The adjoining Albert College Extension, with laboratories for the school of engineering, was opened in 1985.

 History

 Glasnevin Model Farm / Glasnevin Institute

 In 1838, John Pitt Kennedy, the first inspector-general of the nascent Irish National School system, acquired land for the Crown for the specific purpose of building a central model farm and training establishment for National School teachers.
 The teachers were to be taught how to give instruction to children not only in reading, writing, and arithmetic but also in practical and innovative methods of agriculture.
 Albert College started life in 1838 as Glasnevin Model Farm, sometimes The Glasnevin Institute.
 It was originally based in Cuilin House.

 It was renamed the Albert National Agricultural Training Institution in 1853 after a visit by Prince Albert.
 The foundation of the college was an important event in the history of agricultural education in Ireland, which trained primary school teachers to the standards required by the Board of National Education in Ireland for the teaching of agriculture, additionally, it also trained those whose aim was to pursue a career in agriculture.
 The board established twenty model agricultural schools and provided many national schools with small holdings or gardens.
 Because of religious opposition and laissez-faire economic policies, the board was forced to discontinue support for the schools holdings in 1863 and in 1874 disposed of most of the model farms.
 Albert College survived, probably because it was not exclusively concerned with the board's educational policies — it also carried out research work in new crop varieties, farming methods and breeding livestock.

 In 1902 the name Albert Agricultural College was adopted.
 In 1905 the West Wing was added with residential accommodation, and the East Wing in 1927.

 In the early 20th century Paul A. Murphy, Professor of plant pathology, made a significant scientific breakthrough in the study of phytophthera infestans, the fungus which causes potato blight.
-In the definitive work on the Irish Famine - The Great Hunger - the author Cecil Woodham-Smith states that in view of the fact that Ireland suffered so much from the blight it was "by a stroke of poetic justice that it was in Ireland that much of the final research was carried out... at the Albert College in Glasnevin, Dublin".
+In the definitive work on the Irish Famine - The Great Hunger - the author Cecil Woodham-Smith states that since Ireland suffered so much from the blight it was "by a stroke of poetic justice that it was in Ireland that much of the final research was carried out... at the Albert College in Glasnevin, Dublin".